lengthylyova/nugit/README.md

 ## About `nugit`

-A pre-Hooks tool that works according to the script described in the yaml configuration file.
+A git-hooks tool that works according to the script described in the yaml configuration file.

 <img src="assets/images/k9x8fAf.png">